CrossBreezeNL/CrossGenerate/Documentation/docs/Config/index.md

 ## Config re-use
 CrossGenerate supports splitting a config into multiple XML files to enable re-use.
 For this the XML feature XML Inclusions is used.
 In order to use XML inclusion, the appropriate XML namespace, xmlns:xi="http://www.w3.org/2001/XInclude", needs to be declared in each XML file that includes an other XML file.
 XML files that are included in a config file can also include other XML files, which enables nested includes of configuration elements.
-The path to the XML file being included can be absolute or relative to the current file.
+The path to the XML file being included can be absolute or relative to config file where the include is defined.

 ### Example config with re-use
 As can be seen in this example, parts of the config can be stored in a separate file.
 In this case, the bindings declaration could be used in multiple config files.